Table of Contents

 When you choose to take your ice bath or cold shower really depends on personal preference.

-Some people enjoy doing it first thing in the morning as the invigorating and energising effects can set them up for the day whilst helping to give their mood a boost.
+Some people enjoy doing it first thing in the morning as the invigorating and energising effects can set them up for the day while giving their mood a boost.

 Many people also undertake cold water therapy as a pre-bedtime ritual.
 Even though it stimulates the whole body by increasing circulation, heart rate and energy levels in the short term, it does also promote better quality sleep.